ubc-library-rc/rdm/content/01_file_naming.md

 ### Logical order
 {: .no_toc }
-When using a sequential numbering system, use <b>leading zeros</b> to make sure files sort in sequential order
-- Examples: 001, 002, 010, 011...
+Using a logical ordering system includes sequential numbers as the first element.
+However, make sure to include **leading zeros** as the first digit(s) so that files sort themselves logically.
+For example: 01, 02, 03, 001, 002, 003, 010, 012, 013, etc.

-Sorting your files logically (using leading zeros) may look like this:
+Sorting your files logically may look like this:
 ```
 00_innit.R
 01_read_data.R